dnlongen/TweetThief/README.md

 ```
 usage: tweetthief.py [-h] -a TWITTER_ALIAS [-n NUMTWEETS] [-l] [-p PROXY]

 Find copied but not attributed tweets.
-TweetThief retrieves the most recent
+Tweetthief retrieves the most recent
 tweets from a specific Twitter user, then searches Twitter for other tweets
 that are exact copies but are not retweets.